LearyE/Lab-Manual-Edits/README.md

 ## Zoom Etiquette
-Show up to Zoom meetings ready to speak and with your camera on.
+Show up to Zoom meetings ready to speak and, if possible, with your camera on.
 Act with the same protocol in person meetings have and follow MOI dress codes.
 Make sure to still update your slide on Box with pertinent information prior to the weekly lab meetings.

 ## Training